ddnexus/pagy/docs/troubleshooting.md

 ```

 !!!primary
-In the specific `bootstrap` example you could add the class with:
+In the specific `bootstrap` example you could override the default bootstrap `"pagination"` class by adding other classes with:

 ```ruby
 @pagy, @records = pagy_bootstrap_nav(collection, classes: 'pagination my-class')